benzaquenruth/A-B-test-project/README.md

 Is the number of events per user distributed equally among the samples?
 Are there users who are present in both samples?
 How is the number of events distributed among days?
-Are there any peculiarities in the data that you have to take into account before starting the A/B test?
+Are there any peculiarities in the data that you have to take into account before starting the A/B test?<br>
-3. Evaluate the A/B test results:
+3. Evaluate the A/B test results:<br>
 What can you say about the A/B test results?
 Use a z-test to check the statistical difference between the proportions.
 Describe your conclusions regarding the EDA stage and the A/B test results.